Pringlez/Java-AI-Project/README.md

 How to Play
 -----------
-Pick a difficulty setting and press the play button to begin.
+Pick a difficulty setting and press the play button to start the game.

 How to control the game character: